Wise Review 2023: Features, Pros & Cons

 Wise money transfer

-Wise international transfers are fast, cheap and secure thanks to smart technological approaches which cut out many of the time consuming, and expensive intermediaries typically involved in cross border payments.
+Wise international money transfers are fast, cheap and secure thanks to smart technological approaches which cut out many of the time consuming, and expensive intermediaries typically involved in cross border payments.

 You can send money to 80 countries, and payments will be deposited directly into your recipient's bank account for ease.